BMW 503: Concept and design

-Hanns Grewenig, Deutche Bank’s Nominee and Commercial Director of BMW, repeatedly requested the development of a sports car based on their 501 and 502 luxury cars, and which could take advantage of their superb new 3.2 V8 all alloy engine.
-He vetoed a proposal by Fritz Feidler (Chief Engineer)to develop a small car called the 331 which looked a little like a Fiat Topolino on the basis that what BMW needed was a new luxury car more in keeping with its upmarket image.
+Hanns Grewenig, sales manager of BMW, repeatedly requested the development of a sports car based on their 501 and 502 luxury cars, and which could take advantage of their new 3.2 L V8 all-aluminium engine.
+He vetoed a proposal by chief engineer Fritz Feidler to develop a small car called the 331 on the basis that what BMW needed was a new luxury car more in keeping with its upmarket image.
 He also felt that BMW did not have the capacity then to manufacture in quantity, but could make a smaller number of luxury cars with a higher profit margin per unit.

-In early 1954, influenced by the public reaction to the Mercedes-Benz 300 SL and 220 SC show cars in New York in February 1954, the management of BMW approved the project.
+In early 1954, influenced by the public reaction to the Mercedes-Benz 300 SL and 220 S Coupé/Cabriolet show cars in New York in February 1954, the management of BMW approved the project.

-The initial designs for the 503 were the work of Kurt Bredschneider, head of the body department, and he produced the preliminary drawings which showed the bodywork that went through to the final design pretty much unchanged.
+The initial designs for the 503 were the work of Kurt Bredschneider, head of the body department, and he produced the preliminary drawings which showed the bodywork that went through to the final design mostly unchanged.
 Max Hoffman, an influential automobile importer in the United States, saw early design sketches by BMW's Ernst Loof for the subsequent 507 and suggested to industrial designer Albrecht von Goertz that he should submit design proposals to BMW for both cars.
 Based on these proposals, BMW contracted Goertz to consider the existing design of the 503 and to design the 507 in November 1954.
-Bredschneider in the meanwhile was suffering from problems caused by severe stress and left the Company.
-His design however survived as Goertz made only minor amendments to it.
-Ernst Loof was upset that his design for the 507 was sidelined.
-He died from a brain tumour in 1956.

 The 503 was noted for having a cleaner and more modern design than the "Baroque Angel" 501-based sedans.
 The cabriolet version of the 503 was the first European convertible with an electro hydraulic hood and windows.
 Only 3 RHD cabriolets were hand made for the British market.